onap/dcaegen2/docs/sections/services/ves-openapi-manager/architecture.rst

 ================================
 Functionalities of VES OpenAPI Manager require communication with other ONAP components.
 Because of that, SDC Distribution Client has been used as a library to achieve such a communication.
-There are two components required by application to work: SDC BE and Message Router.
+There are two components required by application to work: SDC BE and Kafka.
 SDC Distribution Client provides communication with both of them when it's properly configured (for application configuration instruction refer to: :ref:`ves-openapi-manager-deployment` ).

 .. image:: resources/architecture.png